lojaintegrada/json-api/_format/1.0/index.md

 The `page` [query parameter family] is reserved for pagination.
 Servers and clients **SHOULD** use these parameters for pagination operations.

-> Note: JSON API is agnostic about the pagination strategy used by a server, but
+> Note: LI API is agnostic about the pagination strategy used by a server, but
 > the `page` query parameter family can be used regardless of the strategy
 > employed.
 For example, a page-based strategy might use query parameters such
 > as `page[number]` and `page[size]`, while a cursor-based strategy might use